Nikol-git/Food-Blog-Website/README.md

 ## Hospital Management System

 ## Prerequisites
--Install XAMPP web server
+- Install XAMPP web server
--Any Editor (Preferably VS Code or Sublime Text)
+- Any Editor (Preferably VS Code or Sublime Text)
--Any web browser with latest version
+- Any web browser with latest version

 ## Languages and Technologies used
--HTML5/CSS3
+- HTML5/CSS3
--JavaScript (to create dynamically updating content) -Bootstrap (An HTML, CSS, and JS library)
+- JavaScript (to create dynamically updating content)
+- Bootstrap (An HTML, CSS, and JS library)
--XAMPP (A web server by Apache Friends)
+- XAMPP (A web server by Apache Friends)
--Php
+- Php
--MySQL (An RDBMS that uses SQL)
+- MySQL (An RDBMS that uses SQL)

 ## Steps to run the project in your machine
 -Download and install XAMPP in your machine